Grimwild: Publication history

-A crowdfunding campaign for Grimwild and two adventure modules, Gaelenvale and Nevermore, was ran on BackerKit in mid-2024, which became available digitally in late 2024 and early 2025.
+A crowdfunding campaign for Grimwild and two adventure modules, Gaelenvale and Nevermore, was run on BackerKit in mid-2024, which became available digitally in late 2024 and early 2025.
 The Grimwild rulebook was made available in both free and paid editions, the latter containing an extra chapter of optional rules and advice.

 In mid-2025, Oddity Press ran another BackerKit campaign for an expanded print run of the game.
-As of September 2025, there has been no contact with the game's author J.D.
-Maxwell since shortly after the campaign, and fulfillment on the project is on hold.
+As of January 2026, there has been no contact with the game's author J.D.
+Maxwell since shortly after the campaign, and the project is considered abandoned by BackerKit.

 Related works

 The Wild Frontier of Venture

 Another Moxie-based role-playing game from Oddity Press, The Wild Frontier of Venture is a weird western game set on the titular planet of Venture.
 Oddity Press ran a BackerKit campaign to fund the game's development in March 2025, and a free preview version of the rules was made available.
+Similar to Grimwild, the project is considered abandoned by BackerKit as of January 2026 due to the unreachability of the author J.D.
+Maxwell.

 Reception

 The free edition of Grimwild was a gold winner of the 2025 ENNIE Award for Best Free Product, while Nevermore was nominated in the Best Adventure (Short Form) category.

 Dave Thaumavore called Grimwild the "ultimate form of story-first Dungeons & Dragons", calling it "the D&D people new to D&D wish they were playing after watching the highly-abstracted experience on Critical Role and Stranger Things", praising the game's rules but noting that it's "surprisingly brutal," and criticizing the swingy nature of the diminishing pools mechanic, large amount of new and unique rules terminology that may be overwhelming to new players, and that the book does not explain some of its concepts in enough detail.

 Writing for Cannibal Halfling Gaming, Aaron Marks compared Grimwild to Dungeon World, but said that "it's not the next Dungeon World.
-It’s not an indie version of D&D, it’s a version of D&D that’s delivering on the playstyle and the tropes of D&D in a distilled and easy to grasp package.
+It's not an indie version of D&D, it's a version of D&D that's delivering on the playstyle and the tropes of D&D in a distilled and easy to grasp package.
 The really indie stuff in Grimwild, like player-facing dungeon design, is probably going to turn some people off.
-That said, it’s easier to exclude or houserule than virtually any of D&D’s worst sins, and certain groups will end up discovering they like it."
+That said, it's easier to exclude or houserule than virtually any of D&D's worst sins, and certain groups will end up discovering they like it."